nathancarter/weblurch/doc/plan.md

    of how to show the dependency-editing UI.
 Link to the example you just built.

-Keeping up-to-date

- * Use the plugin's `import` function from within `loadMetadata` in the main app.
- * Use the plugin's `export` function from within `saveMetadata` in the main app.

 ## Parsing test

 Create a Lurch Application that tests the following particular design for a